HackTheBrain/brain-worm/README.md

 OpenVibe is connected to NeuroSky Mindwave mobile device and further analyzes the eeg stream to obtain a robust eeg marker of participants concentration.
 Relative frontal alpha power was chosen to measure a level of concentration.

-Once the participant reach same threshold of the EEG parameter VVVV drives the worm in a sequence of movements.
+Once the participant reach some threshold of the EEG parameter VVVV drives the worm in a sequence of movements.
 If the concentration drops below the threshold VVVV drives the worm to simulate fast breathing.

 ## Ethical considerations